permutationlock/ztrait/README.md

 }
 ```

-Interface construction performs the same type checking as `where`,
+Interface construction performs the same type checking as `where`.
-but it also "unwraps" the type: if `counter` above has type
-`?*MyCounter` then `interface` will unwrap the type down to
-`MyCounter` and then perform trait checking.

 ### Flexible interface parameters